Minas Bakery

 Instructions

-3. Wrap the dough into plastic wrap and refrigerate for one hour.
+• Chill: Wrap the dough in plastic wrap (or cover the bowl tightly) and refrigerate for at least 30 minutes.

 Did you make this recipe?